feophan/tenguesta_ngoldorinwa/docs/phon/sou.md

 EXAMPLES

-Such changes are found to have occurred consistently in certain environments at certain periods, and are therefore sometimes referred to as **sound change 'laws'**: for instance, the disappearance of ¢ between vowels is such a law of Greek historical grammar.
-Most of the apparentirregularities of Greek morphology can be explained with reference to such laws, and it is therefore useful to have some familiarity with them.
+Such changes are found to have occurred consistently in certain environments at certain periods, and are therefore sometimes referred to as **sound change 'laws'**: for instance, the disappearance of [g] between vowels is such a law of Quenya historical grammar.
+Most of the apparent irregularities of Quenya morphology can be explained with reference to such laws, and it is therefore useful to have some familiarity with them.
 Reference to the sections below will be made throughout the morphology.

-## Historical Developments: Consonants
+### Consonants

-### Initial Consonant Groups
+#### Initial Consonant Groups

-#### Combinations with Y
+##### Combinations with Y

 |	CE	|	PQ		|	NTQ		|	VTQ	|
 | ----	|	----	|	----	|	----	|